dezmanvee/dezmanvee/README.md

 ## About Me

 I'm a software developer.
-Currently, I focus on implementing interactive and user-friendly interfaces using React.js and Next.js on the client side, Node.js and Express.js on the server side, and employing HTTP for seamless communication between them.
+Currently, I focus on implementing interactive and user-friendly interfaces using React.js and Next.js on the client side, Node.js(Express) & C#(.NET) on the server side, and employing HTTP for seamless communication between them.
 Additionally, I'm expanding my expertise by learning MS SQL Server for database management and AWS for cloud services.

 ## Tech Stack